• Skip to primary navigation

 Lotus roots (yeon-geun) are widely used in Korea and other Asian countries.
 This sweet soy braised dish is one of the most popular dishes made with yeongeun in Korea.
 It surely deserves a spot on your favorite basic side dish (mit-banchan, 밑반찬) list.

-As I mentioned in my stir-fried lotus root post, lotus root is the stem of the lotus plant, which is high in dietary fiber, vitamins and minerals.
+As I mentioned in my stir-fried lotus root post, lotus root is the stem of the lotus plant, which is high in dietary fiber, vitamins, and minerals.
 It has a mildly sweet taste, and a fibrous, starchy and crunchy texture.

 How to make yeongeun jorim

 This dish is prepared similar to other Korean sweet soy braised dishes such as kongjang and jangjorim.
-For yeongeun jorim, you first peel and slice the lotus roots and then pre-boil in water with a little bit of vinegar before braising.
+For yeongeun jorim, you first peel and slice the lotus roots and then pre-boil in water with a bit of vinegar before braising.
 This is a technique Korean home cooks use to reduce the starch level and remove any bitterness from the lotus root.

 Yeonguen jorim process - Yeongeun jorim (Sweet Soy Braised Lotus Roots)